 What if you started listening to our body?
 What if you stopped covering your ears and instead listened closely to hear what it is that you must face?

 It could be telling someone what you think, breaking up with someone who is hurting you, or radically changing the way you’re living.

 Let’s use the information that your body may be giving you to get a step up on your fears and learn how to face them so that the power they have over you may lessen.

 You must remember that fears are just fears.
 Sometimes they aren’t even real but rather things we’ve created from our insecurities and the false beliefs we harbor in our mind.

 Let’s be brave.
 Take the pain we feel in our body as help, not hurt.
 Let’s stop trying to cover it up with medication that just gives us momentary relief.

 If it persists, it’s something that we are resisting.
 Let’s open our ears, figure out the situation we’re in and how we are acting.

-Our body will tell us if we’re on the right path or not.
+Your body will tell you if we’re on the right path to overcome your fears or not.